matthewcocco/gearcalc/README.md

 ------------
 The gears*.ini files were built by hand from the values on McMaster-Carr's [Molded Nylon Plain Bore](http://www.mcmaster.com/#standard-gears/=ly7dov) page.

-I converted them using [a table I found](http://www.seoconsultants.com/charts/inches-decimal/).
+I converted the fractional values to decimal values using [a table I found](http://www.seoconsultants.com/charts/inches-decimal/).